Department of Medical Imaging, Division of Diagnostic Radiology

 Schulich School of Medicine & Dentistry, Western University

-The Department of Medical Imaging, Division of Diagnostic Radiology, Schulich School of Medicine & Dentistry, at Western University, London Health Sciences Centre and St. Joseph’s Health Care is seeking a Cardiothoracic Radiologist for a full-time clinical academic appointment to Western University.
-Rank (Assistant, Associate or Full Professor) and appointment status (limited term or continuing) will be determined by experience and qualifications at the time of appointment.
+The Department of Medical Imaging, Division of Diagnostic Radiology, Schulich School of Medicine & Dentistry, at Western University, London Health Sciences Centre and St. Joseph’s Health Care is seeking a radiologist for full-time clinical academic appointment to Western University.
+Rank (Assistant, Associate, or Full Professor) and appointment status (limited term or continuing) will be determined by experience and qualifications at the time of appointment.

-There are opportunities for an enthusiastic radiologist to contribute to the building of an integrated, multi-disciplinary and collegial Academic Medical Imaging Department in the Cardiothoracic Division.
+With recent enterprise commitment to full diagnostic and interventional (CT, MR, Angiography) imaging hardware fleet-replacement, there are opportunities for an enthusiastic radiologist to contribute to the continued building and advancement of an integrated, multi-disciplinary and collegial Academic Medical Imaging Department in Diagnostic Neuroradiology.

 To Apply: Qualified candidates must complete, sign and include the online application form at: http://www.uwo.ca/facultyrelations/careers/pdf/application-full-time-clinical.pdf.
 Applications must include the completed online application form, a letter of interest indicating the sub-specialty position, statement of academic qualifications and career goals, highlights of accomplishments, curriculum vitae, the names and addresses of three references and be submitted to: